-Parameter Name Description Accepted Value(s) Notes Action ne Description Find Create CreateTask ReloadData Find: Launches the Find Cost of Unreliability Analysis window with Unreliability Cost selected in the Search In field.
+Parameter Name Description Accepted Value(s) Notes Action Performs the action specified by the value.
+Find Create CreateTask ReloadData Find: Launches the Find Cost of Unreliability Analysis window with Unreliability Cost selected in the Search In field.
 Create: Launches the Reliability Growth Builder.
 CreateTask: Launches the New Task Builder.
 ReloadData: Reloads the underlying query or dataset on which a given analysis is based, updating the analysis with the most current information in the database.
 This parameter must be used in conjunction with the EntyKey parameter, as it is meant to reload that data for an existing analysis.
 Note that to use this parameter, you must also define the Page parameter.